Energy-Efficient Federated Learning via Adaptive Encoder Freezing for MRI-to-CT Conversion: A Green AI-Guided Research: Methods

 Nevertheless, employing the higher threshold ($\tau = 10\%$) could have yielded further gains in terms of training time, energy consumption, and emissions.
 However, this configuration resulted in performance degradation across different models, due to the anticipation of encoder freezing, thereby undermining the reliability of the approach.

-Following this findings, using the same setup, the models were trained for 25 rounds across 5 repetitions, with the patience parameter (\( \mathcal{N} \)) set to 3 rounds to ensure that the threshold ($\tau=5\%$) was consistently exceeded.
+Following these findings, using the same setup, the models were trained for 25 rounds across 5 repetitions, with the patience parameter (\( \mathcal{N} \)) set to 3 rounds to ensure that the threshold ($\tau=5\%$) was consistently exceeded.

 The final set of experiments validated the proposed methodology by comparing model performance in scenarios with and without adaptive encoder freezing.